October 21, 2024

 For Calafiore, this shift is neither good nor bad—it is simply an observation that informs his work.
 In response, he has chosen to move in the opposite direction, creating art that appears digital but is entirely analog, handcrafted, and unique.
 “I take a 180-degree turn away from digital technology in my work,” he said.
 “I make works that look contemporary, digital, and photoshopped, but it is 100% analog handmade work with zero technologies.”
 His one-of-a-kind photographs defy the replicable nature of photography, forcing viewers to engage with each piece as a singular, physical object.

 Calafiore presented some of his large-scale work, inspired by a decorative bowl displayed in his family’s kitchen as a child.
 Although a prosaic object, the piece meant much to his hardworking parents, a representation of achieving the American dream.
 Fiore began collecting colorful glassware bordering on obsession that is now featured in his work, either stacked on top of one another or in a collection.These photos of glassware “tell a really personal story,” he said, “and yet it’s universal at the same time.
-Some so many people have gone through the immigrant experience, and this was a way for me to use those objects and tell this story.”
+So many people have gone through the immigrant experience, and this was a way for me to use those objects and tell this story.”
 Although some of the pieces may be white in reality, through his painstaking set-up of lights (40,000 what’s of light!), the final image of the bowls and bric-a-brac are kaleidoscopic and mind-bending.

 Throughout his time at KO, Fiore will conduct workshops with Upper and Middle School students using pinhole cameras, with the students themselves as the subjects of the photography.
 One of the challenges in using this photographic method is the time the subject must remain still (over three minutes!) for the camera to capture the image.
 That’s a tall order for some of our Middle Schoolers, but the class last week embraced the experience, particularly seeing their images develop in the emulsifying formula in the dark room.